wavesjs/waves-ui/README.md

 ## Pull-Request, Tests and Coverage

-To work with us (!), you need to install the following dependencies:

-- "babel": "^4.5.0"
-- "babelify": "^6.1.3"
-- "browserify": "^9.0.3"
-- "testling": "^1.7.1"
-- "coverify": "^1.4.0"

-so that `npm run test`, `npm run coverage` will correctly run.
-We didn't put this dependencies in the package.json because you have probably already installed these ones globally and because they are huge.
+To work with us (!), you need to install dependencies explained in "globalDependencies[nonStandard]" key of package.json so that `npm run test`, `npm run coverage` will correctly run.
+(We didn't put this dependencies in the package.json because you have probably already installed these ones globally and because they are huge.)

-PR are reviewed as long as they provide test and keep a good code coverage.
+PR are reviewed as long as they:
+* provide test
+* keep a good code coverage
+* fill an established use-case

 ## License

 This module is released under the BSD-3-Clause license.

-Acknowledgments
+## Acknowledgments

-This code is part of the WAVE project, funded by ANR (The French National Research Agency).
+This code is part of the [WAVE](http://wave.ircam.fr) project, funded by ANR (The French National Research Agency).